LwandoXabiso/LwandoXabiso/README.md

   - Real-time systems
   - UML and system design

-- ✍️ Also interested in drawing (especially cars) and calisthenics training
+- ✍️ Also interested in drawing (especially cars and yatchs) and calisthenics training

 ---